/ Lehman Township Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury leads to a lasting condition, you may be eligible for ongoing financial support under Pennsylvania law.
-These benefits are intended to compensate for the permanent consequences of your injury on your ability to work.
+If your on-the-job injury results in a lasting condition, you may be able to receive further compensation under Pennsylvania law.
+These payments are meant to compensate for the lasting impact of your injury on your capacity to earn a living.

 Types of permanent disability benefits: